tommasomoretti/nameless-analytics/README.md

 Event data is saved in a own Google Cloud project.
 Cookies are released in a first-party context, in a secure and inaccessible mode to third parties.

 - **Privacy-focused**\
 By default, no PII data is tracked, but you can add it, if your users consent.
-You can choose if track all events possibile or automatically respects user consent.
+You can choose if track every event or automatically respects user consent.

 - **Real-time**\
 Data insertion into Google BigQuery is nearly instantaneous and events are available within a couple of seconds.